 •Kit Kat (Android V4.4): Go to Settings, Display, Sleep and select an appropriate timeout value.

 The Android operating system will stop apps (such as SyncBack Touch) from reading and writing to files and folders it has no permission to access.
 Starting with KitKat (Android 4.4) it also restricts access to external storage (SD cards).
 SyncBack Touch may not be able to access external storage at all or may only have read-access to it.
 The only way to get around these security restrictions is to root the Android device and configure Android as appropriate.
 However, this is not recommended as it will likely void any warranty and may make the phone unusable.

 SyncBack Touch Security and Authentication

-All communication with SyncBack Touch is encrypted.
+All communication with SyncBack Touch is encrypted (unless Rapid Transfer is enabled, see above).
 SyncBack Touch can be configured three different ways in regards to authentication:

 •It can be configured to simply accept a user defined password.
 SyncBack will connect to the device and provide that password.
 If the password is correct then it can use the device.
 This is the default (with an empty password) and is ideal for home use and is available to both SyncBackSE and SyncBackPro.

 •It can be configured to connect to a remote SyncBack Management Service and verify that the username and password supplied by SyncBack is correct.
 This is ideal for business/enterprise use as the usernames and passwords are centrally managed.
 SyncBackSE cannot use this option.